shastri48/nodemailer/README.md

 ##### Part II
 1. Has `mailOption` which includes details of mail as (to/from/subject/text)
+2. Can send any attachments as well from local file directory or for further refer nodemailer documentation

 ##### Part III
 1. It uses `sendMail` function to send mail along with `mailOption` parameter.